Mystery Dungeon: Music

 Though the franchise is divided with numerous crossovers, the majority of its soundtracks were composed by late Koichi Sugiyama, and Hayato Matsuo for the Dragon Quest crossovers and Shiren the Wanderer series.
-Sugiyama made use of East Asian elements for the Shiren the Wanderer series, compared to his more European-styled Dragon Quest compositions, using instruments such as a shakuhachi flute.
+Sugiyama made use of japanese elements for the Shiren the Wanderer series, compared to his more European-styled Dragon Quest compositions, using instruments such as a shakuhachi flute.
 This theme would remain for the series' next titles.

 Other composers such as Yuzo Koshiro for the Etrian Odyssey crossover or Keisuke Ito and Arata Iiyoshi for the Pokémon crossover have frequently contributed in the franchise.
 In addition to new compositions, tracks from previous mainline titles would also be featured in some of the crossover's titles, one example being the Dragon Quest crossover with tracks from the mainline games playing in these titles, in majority being from Dragon Quest IV or Dragon Quest VIII.
 Etrian Mystery Dungeon would includes arranged music from previous Etrian Odyssey games.
 Joe Down Studio developed the music for Final Fantasy Fables: Chocobo's Dungeon and featured extensive remixing of music from various Final Fantasy games due to the positive reception of remixed Final Fantasy music in the game Final Fantasy Fables: Chocobo Tales, and requested that they be allowed to use music from the early Final Fantasy titles as it would be appropriate to the theme of forgotten time.

 Other media

 Books

-One the few novels that were related to this franchise was an adaptation of Mystery Dungeon 2: Shiren the Wanderers story, with a title that translates to Shiren the Wanderer: Flowers Dancing in the Golden Town Amteca, released in December 2004.
+One of the few novels that were related to this franchise was an adaptation of Mystery Dungeon 2: Shiren the Wanderers story, with a title that translates to Shiren the Wanderer: Flowers Dancing in the Golden Town Amteca, released in December 2004.
 However, many manga were released for many crossovers of the franchise, ranging from Dragon Quest to Pokémon.
 One such is a manga titled Pokémon Mystery Dungeon: Ginji's Rescue Team, a 6-part manga based on the video games Pokémon Mystery Dungeon: Red and Blue Rescue Team that first appeared in Japan's CoroCoro Comic in December 2005.

 Anime

 There exist anime adaptation of the Pokémon Mystery Dungeon series since its debut.
 The first anime adaptation was titled Pokémon Mystery Dungeon: Team Go-Getters Out Of The Gate!.
-It is based of Pokémon Mystery Dungeon: Red and Blue Rescue Team, and was aired in Japan on September 8, 2006.
+It is based on Pokémon Mystery Dungeon: Red and Blue Rescue Team, and was aired in Japan on September 8, 2006.
 This episode follows the beginning of the game's main story.
-Another special episode, this time based of Pokémon Mystery Dungeon: Explorers of Time and Darkness, was first broadcast in Japan on September 9, 2007, as part of Pokémon Sunday.
+Another special episode, this time based on Pokémon Mystery Dungeon: Explorers of Time and Darkness, was first broadcast in Japan on September 9, 2007, as part of Pokémon Sunday.
 A sequel episode, Pokémon Mystery Dungeon: Explorers of Sky - Beyond Time & Darkness was first broadcast in Japan later on April 12, 2009, also as part of Pokémon Sunday.
 Both adaptation follow the beginning and the next-to-last chapters of the game's main story.

+Mobile

+Other variations notably inspired by the mystery dungeon series are Pixel Dungeon, which was released in 2012, and Labyrinth of the Witch which was released in 2019.